 We'll cover how to take a meter reading of your pod’s voltage, how to test the plunger switch, and how to test the motion sensor settings.
-If none of these troubleshooting tips work, we will need to test your Pod Control Device (PCD)— the “brain” of the pod that controls all the electrical components.
+If these troubleshooting tips don't work, we will need to test your Pod Control Device (PCD)— the “brain” of the pod that controls all the electrical components.

 Take a meter reading

 - Multimeter (capable of measuring a minimum of 100VDC)

 - Place the meter directly on the pin, depress it, and measure the voltage.
 With the red meter lead on top and the black in the center (see figure below left), the top and center pin should read around 11.4 VDC.

 - Move the red meter lead to the very bottom and leave the black on the center (see figure below right).
 The meter should read about 3.2VDC.